Kozhikode Metro

+later the plans was changed to make a full fledged Metro instead of a lite Metro, citing the cost for building lite metro will be higher due to importing of components, but due to the regular Metro having robust production facility in india it would be the one having lower cost.

 History

 The proposal

 The Union Urban Development Ministry decided to consider the proposal for a Metro in Kozhikode after the success of the Delhi Metro and signed up for drawing the detailed project report (DPR) of the Rs.27.71 billion Kozhikode metro transport project with Delhi Metro Rail Corporation as a feasibility study for the introduction of suburban services in Kozhikode city.
 The Ministry decided to bear 50% of the cost of the preparation of the DPR for the city that comes under the population cut-off bracket.
 The preliminary feasibility study had been carried out by the National Transportation Planning and Research Centre (NATPAC) in association with the Kerala Road Fund Board in December 2008.
 Based on this feasibility report, the Board entrusted Wilber Smith to conduct the study in June 2009.
-Already, the NATPAC has submitted a metro rail project covering a total distance of 32.6 km from Karipur to the Calicut Medical College.
+Already, the NATPAC has submitted a metro rail project covering a total distance of 32.6 km from Karipur to the Kozhikode Medical College.
 The cost of the project was estimated at Rs.
 27.71 billion and was expected be completed within five years.
 The monorail project which replaced the metro rail project was estimated to cost Rs 1,991 crore has received a bid from the lone bidder Bombardier consortium, and was almost double of the estimate.
 The project was scrapped and the Light Metro has been approved.

 Proposed route

 As per the proposal for Metro, it would start from Karipur Airport, touching Ramanattukara, Meenchanda, Mini- Bypass, Arayadathupalam and culminate at the Medical College.
-An estimated 2083,000 people would get the benefits of the new transportation system by 2031.
+An estimated 2,083,000 people would get the benefits of the new transportation system by 2031.
 The project, which can be partly finished within three years, will be economically and technically feasible.
 However the detailed project report prepared by Delhi Metro Rail Corporation, the alignment for Kozhikode Monorail is retained for the Light metro project.